AntonioND/libugba/docs/limitations.rst

    Note that on PC there is no point in using the EWRAM, IWRAM or ROM regions, as the code and variables aren't located there.

+5. Serial port is not supported

+   I'm not sure if it will be supported in the future.

-5. Interrupts can't be implemented as they are on the GBA.
+6. Interrupts can't be implemented as they are on the GBA.

    - VBLANK: It works mostly as expected.
 Just make sure that you call the function SWI_VBlankIntrWait() in your main game loop.